 Referee Coordinator: The Referee Coordinator shall be responsible for the selection, training, scheduling, and supervision of referees.
 All board members will assist in this.

 Registrar: The Registrar shall be responsible for enrolling qualified participants.
-The Registrar shall provide registration information to the Board and members of SBO as may be required of him/her by the Board.
+The Registrar shall provide registration information to the Board and members of SBO as may be required of him/her/they by the Board.
 All board members will assist in this.

-Apparel Manager: The Apparel Manager shall be responsible for ordering and delivery of team jerseys for every SBO player.
-Ordering of supplies and maintenance of any other equipment deemed necessary by the Board, will be a Board responsibility.
+Gym Coordinator: The Gym Coordinator shall be responsible for managing the relationship with the Sherwood School District’s facilities program.
+He/she/they shall coordinator gym schedules with the teams and shall provide gym reservation to the Board and members of SBO as may be required of him/her/they by the Board.
+All board members will assist in this.

 ARTICLE XI